cesarnicola/fivebeans/README.md

 `job.buried`: The worker has buried a job.
 The payload is the job id.

+`job.timedOut`: The job is about to time out.
+This is an independent Javascript timer so it is not guaranteed to fire before the internal beanstalkd timer does, but it's probably "good enough".

 ### Jobs

 Each job must be a JSON-serialized object with two fields: